 (Left, Galaxy Watch 46mm; right, Galaxy Watch 42mm)

 This includes better integrated sleep tracking – something Apple itself doesn't yet offer – to give you insights into your four sleep cycles and total rest, as well as mindfulness features.
 The on-board heart monitor will continuously take heart rate variability measurements, in order to provide a simplified stress score, with guided breathing modes following on from that to help you relax.
 It's nothing too flashy in the wider smartwatch context, but it is new to Samsung smartwatches.

 Speaking of new, the Galaxy Watch also debuts a flood of new exercise modes.
 A total of 39 are available, with 21 of those being fresh indoor workouts – up from the 12 modes that featured on the Gear Sport or the even fewer we had on the S3.
 All are available through the Health app on the wrist, and, just like the former flagship, automatic exercise detection is also on-board.

 However, this feature is slightly more advanced in the new exercise modes, with the Galaxy Watch able to detect if a user is switching between the likes of press-ups, yoga and running in real-time.
 A total of six different workouts can be automatically chained together into one wider workout.

 Something that sees no real advancement is the music streaming, though this is no bad thing.
-Samsung continues to be the only major wearable vendor with a dedicated Spotify app, and LTE/4G owners of both the Galaxy Watch and Gear S3 are able to listen on the go and download playlists straight to the watch for offline listening.
+Samsung is still one of the few major smartwatch makers with a dedicated Spotify app, and LTE/4G owners of both the Galaxy Watch and Gear S3 are able to listen on the go and download playlists straight to the watch for offline listening.

 It's a similar story with apps, too.
 There's nothing significant available through the Galaxy Watch that you won't find on the Gear S3, but Tizen's store has seen steady improvement through the generations and we expect it to continue to provide more and more worthwhile standalone apps for you to take a swing at.